-An implant works as an artificial (replacement) tooth root which is then attached to a prosthetic device.
-For implant treatment to be successful, you need enough bone in the area for the implant to hold.
-However, if you have missing or badly damaged teeth, your facial bones may have shrunk, and there may not be enough bone for implant treatment.
+The fixture of the dental implant replaces the tooth root and acts like an artificial root, which allows the abutment and prosthetic to be attached.
+For the implant fixture to secure successful, there has to been a particular amount of bone in the jaw for the implant to take hold.
+If you have been missing a tooth or have badly damaged teeth, your facial bones may have shrunk over time, and there may not be enough bone for implant fixture to be placed.

-A bone graft procedure is a common way to add bone volume before your implant placement.
-After your initial assessment and x-rays, your dentist will recommend the best bone graft method for you.
+A bone graft procedure is a fairly common way to add bone ‘volume’ to the area, which then allows for the implant fixture to be placed.
+After your initial assessment and x-rays, your dentist will know the depth and quality of your bone and then recommend the bone grafting option best for you.

 When a patient has lost their rear upper molars, their tooth roots can no longer stimulate the bone which can cause bone atrophy (wasting).
 This atrophy causes the upper jaw to expand (sinus pneumatisation), leaving inadequate bone to support dental implants.
 A sinus lift – which is a bone graft in the upper jaw that pushes the sinus upwards – can remedy this problem.

 A sinus lift is also known as a sinus augmentation, sinus graft or sinus elevation.

 A sinus lift involves bone grafting, but it differs as the new bone is deposited higher in the upper jaw.
 The extra bone sits internally, not outwards or downwards, as with a bone graft in the lower jaw.
 Consequently, a bone graft requires more post-operative care.